-Penn State University Libraries offers a number of awards, scholarship, and internship opportunities to undergraduates and assistantships for graduate students.
+Penn State University Libraries offers a number of awards, scholarships, and internship opportunities to undergraduates and assistantships for graduate students.
 Our awards recognize outstanding research or scholarly work.
-Our scholarships are awarded based on a number of factors including merit, financial need, interest in librarianship, and STEM or Liberal Arts majors.
-There is even one for those who have been in foster care.
-Internships and Graduate Assistantships are paid positions and housed at the University Park Libraries.
+Our scholarships are awarded based on a number of factors including merit, financial need, interest in librarianship, and your major.
+Our internships and graduate assistantships are paid positions that allow undergraduate and graduate students apply their disciplinary background to library-related projects.

 - University Libraries Undergraduate Research Award: To recognize student research that showcases outstanding information literacy skills.

-- Outstanding Undergraduate Thesis Award: To find the best thesis submitted by an undergraduate
+- Robert F. Guentter, Jr. Outstanding Undergraduate Thesis Award: To find the best thesis submitted by an undergraduate

-- Phi Beta Kappa Honors Thesis Prize: Thesis completed in a discipline included within Phi Beta Kappa by students in the Schreyer Scholar Honor program
+- Phi Beta Kappa Honors Thesis Prize: To award a Schreyer Scholar Honors thesis completed in a discipline included within Phi Beta Kappa that makes a significant contirubtion to the field.

-Judy Chicago Art Education Award: The Judy Chicago Art Education Award is presented annually by Through the Flower is open to scholars, artists, and educators for a project based on primary research incorporating any of the three archives that are collaborating in the development of the Judy Chicago Portal.
+Judy Chicago Art Education Award: To acknowledge a project based on primary research incorporating any of the three archives that are collaborating in the development of the Judy Chicago Portal.
+This award is presented annually by Through the Flower is open to scholars, artists, and educators.

 These scholarships provide financial assistance to undergraduate students in a variety of disciplines, including liberal arts, information technology, and those with an interest in library science.
 Scholarships are also available for need-based students.